 For hardy work jobs such as farming, railroading, and mechanics, men wore sturdy work boots with very thick heavy rubber soles and high leather bodies that rose above the ankle to provide support and stability for long days.
 They laced up part way and hook and looped the rest.

 Various grades of leather determined the quality of work boots.
 Elk hide was the softest and appropriate for light, indoor work such as in a factory.
 Tanned cowhide was tougher with a coating of rubbed oil to make them waterproof and better suited for the outdoors.
 Kangaroo leather imported from Australia was advertised as being 17% stronger than cowhide.
 They were some of the top of the line work boots a man could buy.

 Engineer boots were one version of work boot usually worn by railroad workers.
 It featured a strap across the vamp to the ankle and a buckle on the tall calf for an adjustable calf fit.
 The heel was very short and sometimes made of rubber.
 This style was also adopted by motorcycle riders.

 Learn more about men’s work boots and clothing here.

-Dressy work boots were also worn by business men, service men and less rugged work.
-They were thin with laces and loops on an oxford sole.
-Some were pull on style with elastic panels on the sides (Chelsea boots.)
+Dressy work boots were also worn by business men, servicemen, and less rugged workers.
+They were thin with laces and loops on an Oxford sole.
+Some were pull on style with elastic panels on the sides (Chelsea boots).

 Hiking boots or outdoorsmen boots were very tall lace up boots worn over tall wool socks.
 Tall boots were also worn by men at work too but most favor in the mid 1940s for shorter styles.